Cricket: White Ferns make history, again, as Twenty 20 records tumble against South Africa

 Already holders of the highest score in ODI cricket after bludgeoning 490/4 against Ireland, the White Ferns continued their phenomenal run with the bat to snare the T20 record just 12 days later.

+However the record lasted for only a matter of hours.
+The format sees each team play back-to-back games once and following a 66-run loss to New Zealand, South Africa were playing England shortly after.
+After winning the toss England hit 250 for three, breaking the recent record by a staggering 34 runs.

-The powerful opening duo of Bates and Sophie Devine were once again to the fore as the Ferns roared past the previous record - Australia's 209/4 against England, set earlier this year.
+The powerful New Zealand opening duo of Bates and Sophie Devine were once again to the fore as the Ferns roared past the previous record - Australia's 209/4 against England, set earlier this year.

 Devine and Bates combined for the biggest partnership in Twenty20 history - adding 182 in their opening stand, as both players blasted career-best knocks.